mdwheele/yorm/README.md

 ## How do I tell YORM about my `knex` instance?

-Wherever you set up your application's shared `knex` instance, just call `Model.useKnex(knex)` when it's ready.
+Wherever you set up your application's shared `knex` instance, just call `Model.boot(knex)` when it's ready.
 This tells YORM to use that instance of `knex`.

 ```js
 const { knex } = require('knex')